ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/3-awx-collection-intro/_index.md

 <hr/>
 </details>

-Now try to launch your new Job Template from the Automation Controller UI.
+Run and test your playbook and verify everything works as expected, by logging ino the Automation Controller Web UI.

 ## Verify the cluster